MaDHouSe79/mh-mygaragemenu/README.md

 ## How to install.
 - Copy the directory `qb-mygaragemenu` to `resources/[qb]/`
 - Press in game `F8` and type `refresh` and then type `ensure qb-mygaragemenu` or restart your server.
+- Press F1 and click on My Garage.

 ## QB-MyGarageMenu
 - Get your vehicle from the garage wherever you are at the time.